colorFiLabs/web3/index.md

 ## Our Operations

 colorAI have operations in USA, Mexico, Dominican Republic, Guatemala, & Colombia.
-We are mainly working with high growth companies with founders that are operating in very distressed business envoriment but they continue to excel and profit.

 Ready to optimize your business?
 We can schedule a product demo.